jbcodeforce/jbcodeforce.github.io/docs/data/index.md

 # Data studies

 There is perhaps nothing more valuable to an organization than its data.
-In the age of digital transformation and the empowered customer, organizations must be able to generate real-time insights based on accurate and high-quality data.
+In the age of digital transformation and the empowered customers, organizations must be able to generate real-time insights based on accurate and high-quality data.

-I try to regroup a set of studies and analysis under the data file.

 ## Important concepts

+### Data Lake

+It is a vehicle for making big data available to AI and analytics.
+In the 90s, it was implemented using enterprise data warehouses, then mid 2000s Hadoop and ELK stacks was used more as an open  data formats and horizontal scaling, now 2020s  it is supported as cloud based data lake, pay per job, elastic scaling, data in object store, supporting real-time.

 ### Data topology